GET STARTED TODAY

 As your roof ages, its materials naturally begin to break down and lose their resilience.
 This degradation makes regular inspections even more crucial to catch potential problems before they escalate.
 Debris, such as leaves and branches, can also accumulate and cause water to pool, leading to leaks.

-Storm damage, including high winds and hail, can create immediate and visible damage, while material failure, such as cracked shingles or damaged flashing, can develop over time.
+Storm damage, including high winds and hail, are the most common cause for a roof leak repair immediate and visible damage, while material failure, such as cracked shingles or damaged flashing, can develop over time.
 By understanding these causes, you can take proactive steps to maintain your roof’s integrity and prevent leaks.

 The Impact of Roof Leaks on Your Home